 The phenol-chloroform DNA extraction method is traditional and widely accepted in genomic research.

-The amount of DNA obtained form PCI method is very high.
+The amount of DNA obtained from the PCI method is very high.
 Also, the quality of DNA is very good as well.

 The PCI method of DNA extraction is cheap and reliable.